istefanis/controllio/README.md

 The project uses a simplified variation of the MVC pattern, organizing code into _model_ and _view_ parts:

-- `\model\` contains all code modeling the circuit elements, state & functionality:
+- `/model/` contains all code modeling the circuit elements, state & functionality:
   - the definitions of the main circuit elements (_tf_, _adder_, _block_), as JS classes
   - the circuit/block simplification algorithms' logic
   - the services related to the circuit state & core functionality (ex. _elementConnectionService_)
-- `\view\` contains all code related to the visual part of the app & its UI:
+- `/view/` contains all code related to the visual part of the app & its UI:
   - the views of the main circuit elements (ex. _tfView_) & all other UI components (ex. _navbarView_)
   - the core rendering & UI services (ex. _elementRenderingService_, _elementSelectingAndDraggingService_)
   - the app features' services (ex. _optimizeTopologyService_)